isomerpages/mse-zerowaste/_zero-waste/05-chapter1.md

 ![Photo of Garbage Inspection](/images/ch1_waste_collection.jpg)
 <caption>Inspection on garbage collection</caption>
 <caption>Photo: Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</caption>

+### The solid waste journey

+Our waste management needs started changing from the 1970s.
+Singaporeans were moving from kampongs to high-rise apartments, and competition for land became more intense as the country developed.

+#### CLEANING UP OUR STREETS THROUGH WASTE COLLECTION

+To safeguard public health and avoid disease outbreaks, we had to devise an organised waste collection system.
+This prompted the formation of the Ministry of Environment (ENV) in 1972, now called the Ministry of the Environment and Water
+Resources (MEWR).